 Under the work-related cost scheme, the employer can provide reimbursements and benefits in kind tax-free.
-The work-related costs budget was temporarily increased for 2021 to 3 per cent for the first 400,000 euro of the total fiscal wages, and 1.18 per cent for the remaining amount of the taxable wage bill.
-For 2022 this is again reduced to 1.7 per cent for the first 400,000 euro of the total fiscal wages.
+The work-related costs budget will be temporarily increased for 2023 to 3 per cent for the first 400,000 euro of the total fiscal wages, and 1.18 per cent for the remaining amount of the taxable wage bill.
+For 2024 this is reduced to 1.92 per cent for the first 400,000 euro of the total fiscal wages.